mathiasvr/betaflight-deciphered/README.md

 - Default: `1070`
 - Allowed: `750` - `2250`

+TODO: These are minimum values (in us) that are sent to esc when armed.

 ## `max_throttle`
 - Default: `2000`
 - Allowed: `750` - `2250`

+TODO: These are maximum values (in us) that are sent to esc when armed.

 ## `min_command`
 - Default: `1000`
 - Allowed: `750` - `2250`

+This is the PWM value sent to ESCs when they are not armed.
+If ESCs beep slowly when powered up, try decreasing this value.
+It can also be used for calibrating all ESCs at once.

 ## `dshot_idle_value`
 - Default: `550`